Boylair/F-Bumper/README.md

 ## Installation

-### 1. Download Python:
+### 1. Download Nodejs:

 ```
-Make sure you have Python installed and it is added to your path.
+Make sure you downloaded the lts version.
 ```
 ### 1. Download The Files: